pkosiec/mongo-seeding/docs/import-data-definition.md

    - Collection is created in database if it contains at least one MongoDB Document definition.
    - If you mix two approaches: unordered and ordered import, collections with unspecified import order number are always imported last.

 1. Create JSON, JavaScript or TypeScript files in every directory that represents MongoDB collection.
-The collection directory can contain multiple files with different extensions (`json`, `js` or `ts`).
+The collection directory can contain multiple files with different extensions (`json`, `js`, 'cjs', or `ts`).
 In these files export single object or array of objects.
 Every object represents one MongoDB document.

    - In JavaScript files (`js` extension), use `module.exports = objectOrArray`.